All About Triplets – How to Count and Play Triplet Rhythms

 - One-trip-let, Two-trip-let

-Either will work.
+Either will work if you want to count the eighth note triplet.
 The second has the benefit of naming the beat within the measure.
 This can help in learning and memorization.

 Use Your Mouth (It Helps.)

-While it may take some getting used to, counting aloud is a powerful tool in practice.
+While it may take some getting used to, counting note values aloud is a powerful tool in practice.